edzillion/ghost-backup-s3/README.md

 `docker run -d --name blog -v ghost_data:/var/lib/ghost/content -p 80:2368 ghost`

-Then run ghost-backup-s3 and link it to the same volume, replacing `s3://your-bucket-here/folder` with your s3 bucket:
+Then run ghost-backup-s3 and mount the same volume, replacing `s3://your-bucket-here/folder` with your s3 bucket:

 `docker run -d --name ghost-backup-s3 -v ghost_data:/data edzillion/ghost-backup-s3 s3://your-bucket-here/folder`

 That's it!
 This will create and run a container named 'ghost-backup-s3' which will backup your files and db to s3 every day.

 ### Advanced Configuration
-ghost-backup has a number of options which can be configured as you need.
+ghost-backup-s3 has a number of options which can be configured as you need.

 | Environment Variable  | Default       | Meaning           |
 | --------------------- | ------------- | ----------------- |